-The Flora and Fauna Assessment indicates that the site is extensively cleared of vegetation and the vegetation that does exist is dominated by planted native and exotic species.
+The Flora and Fauna Assessment dated September 2014 indicates that the site is extensively cleared of vegetation and the vegetation that does exist is dominated by planted native and exotic species.
 No threatened fauna species were found on the site.
 There is potential for bats and migratory species such as wetland birds to pass through the site.
-The proposed rezoning provides the opportunity to improve the habitat available for native flora and fauna in the riparian corridor.
+The proposed rezoning provides the opportunity to improve the habitat available for native flora and fauna in the riparian corridor (refer to Appendix 6).